Search Results for

 Throws Constraint

-ThrowsConstraint is used to test that some code, represented as a delegate, throws a particular exception.
-It may be used alone, to merely test the type of constraint, or with an additional constraint to be applied to the exception specified as an argument.
+ThrowsConstraint is used to test that code, represented as a delegate, throws a particular exception.
+It may be used alone to test the exception type, or with additional constraints applied to the exception itself.
+The related ThrowsNothingConstraint asserts that the delegate does not throw.

 Throws.Exception